richelbilderbeek/travis_cpp_tutorial/docs/tutorial.md

 A 'Hello World' program shows the text 'Hello world' on the screen.
 It is a minimal program.
 Its purpose is to show that all machinery is in place to create an executable from C++ source code.

-A listing of a 'Hello world' program is shown at algorithm 3.
+A listing of a 'Hello world' program is shown at Algorithm 3.
 Here I go through each line:

 * `#include <iostream>`